By Celia Coates

 “According to many religions, especially ancient Hinduism, the Maker put a little of Him-Herself in each of us during the initial creation.
 This means that at a deep level we are gods within God, little ‘I am’s’ within the great I AM.”

 In modern Western cultures we rarely acknowledge the presence of the spiritual dimensions and we diminish, or “normalize,” the transcendent aspects of life.
-We’ve made “namaste” a simple, common greeting, and we’ve turned the ancient spiritual practices of yoga into physical stress reduction and body-enhancing exercises.
+We’ve made “namaste” a simple, common greeting, and we’ve also diminished the ancient spiritual practices of yoga by turning them into mere physical stress reduction and body-enhancing exercises.

 “The gesture Namaste represents the belief that there is a Divine spark within each of us that is located in the heart chakra.
 The gesture is an acknowledgement of the soul in one by the soul in another.”